airsplay/lxmert/README.md

 ```
 docker run --gpus all -v /path/to/nlvr2/images:/workspace/images:ro -v /path/to/lxrt_public/data/nlvr2_imgfeat:/workspace/features --rm -it airsplay/bottom-up-attention bash
 ```
+`-v` mounts the folders on host os to the docker image container.
 > Note0: If it says something about 'privilege', add `sudo` before the command.
 >
 > Note1: If it says something about '--gpus all', it means that the GPU options are not correctly set.
 Please read [Docker GPU Access](#docker-gpu-access) for the instructions to allow GPU access.